Bendat/autometa/packages/documentation/docs/2_ui-testing/selenium/page-component-model/1_intro.md

 :::info

-`Button` and `TextInput` are some of the default [Components](components) provided by Automaton POM.
+`Button` and `TextInput` are some of the default [Components](components) provided by Autometa POM.
 Building your own custom components and connecting them to your page objects is trivial and encouraged.
 While there are patterns provided for dealing with containers, where possible it's best to define a custom component.
 :::